 For many patients, concussion symptoms resolve after about two weeks.
 But for others, those symptoms just won’t seem to go away.
 If that describes your situation, you may have post-concussion syndrome.
 We’ve listed some of the symptoms in the chart below:

 Your best bet is to seek treatment from a doctor or clinic that specializes in post-concussion treatment.
-If you’d like to know more about how we can help you, sign up for a free consultation.
+If you’d like to know more about how we can help you, sign up for a consultation.

 Cognitive activities like reading or logic puzzles, as tolerated.